rlefkowitz/pf-data-puller/README.md

 # 🏈 Pro Football Data Puller!

 Welcome!
 This is the project page for a data scraper targeting [Pro Football Reference](https://pro-football-reference.com) 🏆.
-This tool is part of a Senior Capstone Project at Haverford College 📚, exploring the impact of childhood economic circumstances on the athletic performance of professional athletes.

 ## 🚀 Quick Start